epigani/DelayEffects/README.md

-# DelayEffects
+# DelatEffectsOnStability
+Understanding how communities emerge from a large number of interacting entities is a long-standing question in several fields.
+In ecosystems with randomly coupled species, a delayed dynamics seemed to play a minor role in characterizing the stability close to equilibrium.
+Here, we study the effects on large ecosystems of species’ interactions that are random as well as delayed.
+We find that near equilibrium, delayed self-interactions greatly modify the eigenspectrum distribution as predicted by Wigner’s as well as Girko’s laws.
+We analytically calculate the ensued generalized laws and identify the geometric profile of the eigenvalues in the complex plane.

-Code for generating data used in the paper ["Delay effects on the stability of large ecosystems"](https://www.pnas.org/doi/full/10.1073/pnas.2211449119).
+In this repository, we provide the Python code for generating the data used in the paper ["Delay effects on the stability of large ecosystems"](https://www.pnas.org/doi/full/10.1073/pnas.2211449119).

 ## Requirements
 The code is written in Python 3.7.4 and requires the following packages:
 * numpy
 * scipy
 * matplotlib
-* pandas
 * seaborn
-* tqdm
-* joblib
-* numba

 ## Usage
 The code is organized in the following way: